scolapicchioni/spa30/readme.md

    - Identity Server 4
    - Entity Framework Core

 This project will take care of the authentication part.
-It will issue tokens that will be used by the client application to gain access to the server.
+It will issue JWT tokens that will be used by the client application to gain access to the server.

 ## What you already need to know:
 - C#